isomerpages/mas-moneysense/_money-management/Managing Debt: What Can You Do?.md

 <h3>Paying Off Your Debts</h3>
 <p>Remember: <strong>Pay off the debt with the highest interest first. </strong>If
-you have credit card debt, other unsecured loans or instalment plans, follow these steps to pay them off as quickly as possible.
-Repeat until your debts are paid off:</p>
+you have credit card debt, other unsecured loans or instalment plans, follow these steps to pay them off as quickly as possible.</p>
 <p>1.
 Order your outstanding loans by interest rates.</p>
 <p>2.
 Pay off the full amount with the highest interest rate first.
 Late
 or missed credit card payments can result in high interest charges that